 Allthough the extension of the tramline will be finished next year, Gmunden loves to take the tram to summer festivals already!
 You can also enjoy a romantic ride on the narrow gauge railway from Gmundener Seebahnhof or Vorchdorf after Kirchham.
 The “Bratlwirt” in Kirchham you get a hearty portion Schweinsbratl with dumplings and salad and a farmer’s schnapps.About the schedule: On weekdays the tram will depart every 30 min from 04.00 (4 am) until midnight (every 15 Min in rush hours).
 On Saturdays and Sundays it departs every 30 minutes.
 I can’t give you exact infos about pricing because we are not responsible for that.
 But you can plan your journey with the Upper Austria transport authority (OÖVV): verkehrsauskunft.ooevv.at

 Then I continued asking more historic question.
-Why did Gmunden have so short line?
+Why did Gmunden have so short lines?
 Why a tram line?
-Many cities with the size of Gmunden should build such trams for enviroment and health issues everywhere.
-We see cities like Dublin, Ireland and Bergen, Norway where they introduced tram again that around it the pollution went down like 80-85% and the same with car traffic too.
+Many cities with the size of Gmunden should build such trams for environment and health issues everywhere.
+We see cities like Dublin, Ireland, and Bergen, Norway where they introduced tram again that around it the pollution went down like 80-85% and the same with car traffic too.

 Yes that’s right – 1894 there were no buses for the needs of the city.
 In this time Gmunden decided to built a tram because 2.5km from the train station to the city centre was too far to walk and a transportation was needed in rush hours.
 There were some ups and downs in the last centuries, but Gmunden decided to keep the tram and connect it with the Traunseebahn, the train between Gmunden and Vorchdorch.
 So the Stadtregiotram Gmunden has nowadays a special system: it’s an adapted train for the city and rural traffic (for example with special signals in the city and for the rural area).
 We even have a club in Gmunden “Pro Strassenbahn” (pro tramway gmunden) since 28 years with more than 300 members.
 They strongly support the project (i.a. with 100.000 € from private individuals – I think thats also very unique) www.gmundner-strassenbahn.at